nolar/kopf/docs/hierarchies.rst

 One of the most common patterns of the operators is to create children resources in the same Kubernetes cluster.
-Kopf provides some tools to simplify connecting these resources together by manipulating their content before it is sent to the Kubernetes API.
+Kopf provides some tools to simplify connecting these resources by manipulating their content before it is sent to the Kubernetes API.

 .. note::